grtetrault/grtetrault.github.io/_posts/2022-05-14-greedoids-p2.md

         min_elem = None
         min_val  = inf
         for elem in greedoid.ground_set:
-            # Only elements that form feasible sets with the running solution
+            # Only elements that form feasible sets with the interim solution
             # are considered for next possible steps.
             candidate = solution | set(elem)
             if candidate in greedoid.feasible_sets: